-Republicans just released a 9-page framework they hope will eventually unify the party behind a proposal to reform the U.S. tax code.
-The document, titled “Unified Framework For Fixing Our Broken Tax Code,” specifically states:
+Last September, Republicans released a 9-page framework they hope will eventually unify the party behind a proposal to reform the U.S. tax code.
+That document is titled “Unified Framework For Fixing Our Broken Tax Code.”

 These critics – such as the Alliance for Charitable Reform – are not necessarily arguing against the increase of the standard deduction, but they are warning lawmakers about the ripple effects of such an increase throughout the economy.
 They are afraid, in other words, that charitable giving would plummet if the standard deduction would be doubled without creating an additional incentive.

 To strike a balance, they have urged lawmakers to consider creating a "universal deduction," so that taxpayers that take the standard deduction can get an additional credit for donations.We'll see whether lawmakers listen.